mikeyoon/mikeyoon.github.io/_posts/2020-06-14-An-opinionated-guide-part-2.md

 // This will be called once with the INIT action below function myReducer(state = initialState, action) {
   // Reducers work by switching on the action type and returning a new state object.
 It does not mutate state in place.
-  // Mutating state in place will cause dirty-checking to fail and rerenders won't happen when needed. switch (action.type) {
+  // Mutating state in place will cause dirty-checking to fail and re-renders won't happen when needed. switch (action.type) {
     case 'LOGOUT':
       return {